MatthewCQSZ/transfer-drl/README.md

 # transfer-drl

 Here are the common instructions for setting up robosuite and robosuite-benchmarking repositories.
-I have tested this setup on Ubuntu 18.04, WSL1/Ubuntu20.04, and WSL2/Ubuntu20.04.
+I have tested this setup on Ubuntu 18.04, WSL1/Ubuntu20.04, and WSL2/Ubuntu20.04 and Ubuntu22.04.

 ## Installing Mujoco